-Section 3: Collaboration
+Section 3: Pre-Decisional Involvement

-- A. Effective labor-management collaboration allows and promotes RNs through NNU to be given the opportunity to help shape decisions in the workplace. - B. Collaboration can lead to a functional and effective labor-management relationship.
-This includes discussion with NNU of potential changes in the workplace and the accomplishment of work by RNs, prior to the change being effectuated.
-Collaboration may enhance the decision-making process by providing the opportunity for NNU and the Department to discuss proposed changes, identify potential problems, exchange ideas and explore solutions.
+Collaboration can lead to a functional and effective labor-management relationship.
+This includes discussion with NNOC, NNU-VA of potential changes in the workplace and the accomplishment of work by RNs, prior to the change being effectuated.
+Collaboration may enhance the decision-making process by providing the opportunity for NNOC, NNU-VA and the Department to discuss proposed changes, identify potential problems, exchange ideas and explore solutions.
 To the extent practicable, the Department will bring forth issues at the earliest possible time during collaborative discussions in order to minimize the time spent in, or the need for, formal negotiations.